By: Byron Mathioudakis

 Tesla Model 3 electric car

-EV versus hybrid for a small car
+Small cars: EV versus hybrid

 Public chargers

-Either way, these still work out cheaper than their ICE counterparts.
+These often help make EVs work out cheaper than their ICE counterparts.

 EV charger at RAC Head Office